kwaldenphd/searching/README.md

 Q6: Submit a functional code block (with comments) that executes a binary search in Python.
 Be sure to credit sources you used to refine your code.

+Q7: Choose one of the sorting algorithms documented in the Wikipedia article.
+Explain how the algorithm operates or functions in your own words, citing external sources as needed.

+Q8: Evaluate this algorithm based on the critera outlined in the previous section's list (comparison vs. non-comparison, online vs. offline, stable vs. unstable, amount of time/memory needed to execute the search).

+Q9: Based on what you know about how this sorting algorithm works, where would you start with writing Python code to execute the sort?

+Q10: Take one of the sample programs for your sorting algorithm and add additional comments to explain what each line of the program is doing.
+Be sure to credit your sources.
+OR (alternative): Submit a functional code block (with comments) that executes a particular sorting algorithm in Python.
+Be sure to credit sources you used to refine your code.

-Q7: Develop a list of three related terms.
+Q11: Develop a list of three related terms.
 Describe and illustrate the relationship of those terms using the `AND OR NOT` Boolean operators.

-Q8: Describe how the other two Boolean operators (brackets and quotation) marks function in your own words.
+Q12: Describe how the other two Boolean operators (brackets and quotation) marks function in your own words.
 Include examples in your explanations.

-Q9: Describe your experience using Boolean operators in Google Search.
+Q13: Describe your experience using Boolean operators in Google Search.

-Q10: Describe your experience using Boolean operators in Primo.
+Q14: Describe your experience using Boolean operators in Primo.

-Q11: Describe your experience using Boolean operators in EBSCOhost.
+Q15: Describe your experience using Boolean operators in EBSCOhost.

-Q12: How did your search results vary across the three platforms?
+Q16: How did your search results vary across the three platforms?
 Include examples.